mcoder-team/CRS/README.md

 # Console Rendering System 1.0B
-Lightweight and easy to use library for easily making user interface in the console
+Lightweight and easy to use library for easily making user interface in the console.
-Language: Lua

 ## Features
 1. Full UTF-8 support (emojis, special symbols).